My name is Kitty Cavalier.

 I now had a new mission in life.
 Rather than chasing confidence through achieving perfection, I sought to find the perfection in exactly who I was.
 I threw myself into learning everything I could about this kind of feminine empowerment.
 I read books, took classes in burlesque and sensuality.
 I joined pole-dancing classes, women’s studies groups; anything I could get my hands on.
 I not only absorbed the information, I put it into action in my life — no matter how scary or how uncomfortable it felt.

-And then, as the ultimate demonstration of my willingness to transform no matter what, I performed my own burlesque striptease in front of an audience of 250 people.
+And then, as a demonstration of ultimate willingness, I performed my own burlesque striptease in front of an audience of 250 people.

 After that performance, I mustered the courage to perform a few more times, and more after that.
 Girlfriends of mine started asking: “you MUST teach us how to do that!”
 Teach.
 Teach?
 I barely considered myself a performer, much less a teacher.
 But again, willing to throw my hat in the ring for anything that would advance me further down the path of my feminine power, I printed a flyer, rented a studio and bought a boatload of feather boas.